DCYFC

 Core technical skills are developed through various training exercises and then applied during a scrimmage or a match.
 DCYFC will then integrate these skills by teaching and demonstrating how geometric shapes on the field are used to maintain possession (by using the proper ball receiving techniques), keep team shape and create total "Futbol".

 DCYFC has a special relationship with the Brazilian style.
 In Brazil, kids are weaned on "futsal," a lightly structured and miniaturized form of soccer.
 Futsal is played on tiny patches of concrete or on indoor courts and typically by teams of five players.
-While we do this system during winter indoor (because covid still lingers we are cautious and conduct winter outdoors), we also try to use this during outdoor practices to force players to think quickly and develop a first touch.
+We do a combination of small-sided training/games both indoors and outdoors during winter indoor.
+Again, it's about more touches on the ball and to force players to think quickly and develop a first touch.

 Players touch the ball up to five times as frequently as they do in traditional soccer, and the tighter playing area forces children to develop foot and decision-making skills under pressure.
 Free play forces a player to think, make decisions and coaches will be there to develop player talents and maximize their potential.